Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 2. Sometimes rate limits are enforced per-username rather than per-session.

-3. For this attack to work, the different operations performed by each process must occur in just the right order.
+3. Exploitation of race condition vulnerabilities can be tricky.
+The different operations performed by each process must occur in just the right order.
 It would likely require multiple attempts, or a bit of luck, to achieve the desired outcome.

 4. It's possible to cause partial construction collisions with a password rather than an API key.
 However, as passwords are hashed, this means you need to inject a value that makes the hash digest match the uninitialized value.

-5. It's important to use the mentioned methodology even if you have source-code access because sometimes it's extremely challenging to identify race conditions through pure code analysis.
+5. It's important to stick to the given methodology even if you have source-code access because sometimes it's extremely challenging to identify race conditions through pure code analysis.

 6. The single-packet attack makes remote races local.
 In other words this technique is used to synchronize multiple requests in such a way that they are processed almost simultaneously by the server, effectively creating a situation similar to a local race condition.